aletss/schedules/README.md

 * Column "cost" in "Classroom availability (weekly)" table is 0

 # TO DO:
-## Students preference
-Example: students with 100% credits can have preference over students with 90% credits and create an impact in the final schedule purposed.
-This would affect the main metric.

 ## Teacher's restrictions
 Classrooms: For infraestructure a teacher may not be able to use some specific classrooms.